patchew-project/qemu/docs/devel/migration/main.rst

   QEMU interference.
 Note that QEMU does not flush cached file data/metadata at the end of migration.

-In addition, support is included for migration using RDMA, which transports the page data using ``RDMA``, where the hardware takes care of transporting the pages, and the load on the CPU is much lower.
-While the internals of RDMA migration are a bit different, this isn't really visible outside the RAM migration code.

 All these migration protocols use the same infrastructure to save/restore state devices.
 This infrastructure is shared with the savevm/loadvm functionality.